 One of the most widely researched topics in American higher education over the past forty years is the concept of student retention (Berger, Ramirez, & Lyons, 2012).
 Much time and effort is dedicated to the search to learn why some students stay and others leave (Tinto, 2012).
 The answers to those questions are significant to educators, policy makers, and influential stakeholders throughout the profession because of the collective impact of those individual decisions.
 A decision to leave impacts the student, the institution, and the society (Habley, Bloom, & Robbins, 2012).

 Retention ultimately is about success or failure (Braxton, Hirschy, & McClendon, 2004; Habley et al., 2012; Seidman, 2012; Tinto, 2012).
 When a student earns a degree there is success, and everyone benefits.
 When a student fails to complete their attempted degree, there are costs, and there is enough blame to go around for everyone involved.
-As the demographics of the United States changes, the supply of students to American colleges and universities shift, and the need to manage enrollments increases (Berger et al., 2012).
+As the demographics of the United States change, the supply of students to American colleges and universities shifts, and the need to manage enrollments increases (Berger et al., 2012).
 Thus, institutions of higher education are investing time, energy and money in understanding their students, specifically their unique characteristics, needs, behaviors, and learning capacities, and they are dedicating more and more resources to intervention programs and services to prevent students from falling behind or leaving (Tinto, 2012).

 This literature review will explore the terminology surrounding the concept of retention, theoretical models for departure and persistence, student and institutional characteristics that can predict those outcomes, and the impacts of retention on the students, the institutions they attend, and the society.